Are you up for the challenge?

-Spend four weeks at Ringling College living like a college student, learning directly from the world's best faculty, and working with the most advanced technology and facilities in the industry.
+Spend four weeks at Ringling College experiencing life as an art and design college student, learning directly from the world's best faculty, and working with the most advanced technology and facilities in the industry.

 Make Friends, Make Art, Make Memories